 It’s been a little over five years since the Nintendo Switch was released, and it feels as if every game under the Sun has been ported to the hybrid console.
 It’s only fair to ask if you can play Call of Duty: Warzone on Nintendo Switch.
 Warzone has been out since March 2020, so surely it’s been ported to the Switch, right?

-As of September 2022, Call of Duty: Warzone is currently not available for Nintendo Switch.
+Call of Duty: Warzone is currently not available for Nintendo Switch.
 Although a PlayStation 5 and an Xbox Series X/S version are scheduled to release sometime this year, there is still no word about a Switch version.

 Keep your chin up, however.
 It’s not all doom and gloom for a Switch port of Warzone.
 Let’s find out why.

 When Will Warzone Be Available on Nintendo Switch?

 At the moment, Warzone is not available to play on Nintendo Switch.
 There’s not even any news about when it will be brought to the popular hybrid console.
 Will it ever be released on a Nintendo platform?